-The historical use of pesticides in museums (e.g. arsenic, mercuric chloride, etc.) creates an ongoing problem for many natural science, anthropology and herbaria collections.
+The historical use of pesticides in cultural heritage institutions (e.g. arsenic, mercuric chloride, etc.) creates an ongoing problem for many natural science, anthropology and herbaria collections.
 There are a number of resources available for further information in this area.
 Also visit our Health & Safety page in the Resources section of our site for important information on pesticides and residual dangers.

 The Smithsonian Institution’s National Museum of the American Indian website hosts a page on Pesticides that gives a brief overview of the issue.

 As items are returned to tribal communities, exposure to chemicals and pesticides becomes an issue due to the health risks involved.
 The Smithsonian Institution’s National Museum of the American Indian document Pesticides and Repatriated Objects contains a 2005 bibliography of selected resources and presentations pertaining to the topic of pesticides and repatriated objects.